 It used qualitative methods to gain insights from the citizens, based on their experiences, and the end result was a map.
 The map will be used as a background material for land use planning and decision-making in the area.

-accioner maining in the died At the beginning there were open public events, later more exclusive workshops for the people who were already involved.
+At the beginning there were open public events, later more exclusive workshops for the people who were already involved.
 Additionally, there were presentation events to for showing the already made plans for a wider audience.
 Participants met physically.
-WHAT IS ESPECIALLY INSPIRING ABOUT THIS INITIATIVE?